Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **remove_bkg_local** [ Type: *bool* ]

-	If True, remove the surface equal to a flat surface at the local background median value.
+	Remove the surface equal to a flat surface at the local background median value.
+This is the most trivial background determination.
+While masking out and possible sources, the average backgroun value is determined using (sigma-clipped) statistics.
+A flat surface with the amplitude equal to this value is then set as the background map.
+This is the fastest background measurement tool, but is the most rudimentary, and will not capture any background variation acorss the image cutout.